Hi, I am Mofei!

 • Save PDF to Shortcuts: Save to the same path (onthecar.pdf) and enable “Overwrite If File Exists.”

-This ensures that whenever the phone disconnects from the car’s Bluetooth, the PDF file is cleared, marking the “out-of-car” status.
+This means that whenever the phone disconnects from the car’s Bluetooth, the PDF is overwritten with a simple value and the status becomes “out of car.”

 3. Set a Geofence